nuxencs/seasonpackarr/docs/SECURITY.md

 ## Rules For Changes

-- never log API tokens, passwords, or raw secrets
+- never log API tokens, API keys, passwords, or raw secrets
 - treat filesystem target-path derivation as security-sensitive
 - document any new outbound network dependency in `docs/references/`
 - add verification notes when auth, pathing, or external request logic changes